#591 Tydirium Strobe Module

 - zener diode provides some basic over-voltage protection.

 - a 2N7000 n-channel MOSFET for low-side LED control, instead of driving directly from the ATtiny85.
-This will allow it to switch up to 500mA of LED current.
+This allows it to switch pulses of up to 500mA current through the LEDs.

-Although the circuit is best powered with 3-5V, it can handle up to about 10V without complaint.
+Although the circuit is best powered with 3-5V, it can handle up to 9V without complaint.
 A 9V battery will incur 150mW dropped across the 100Ω resistor.

 The module is designed to be easily fitted to existing circuits.